arctelix/.dotsys/README.md

 Most people have developed dotfile systems that integrate system settings and software instalation which makes it difficult to simply share dotfiles.
 This also inevitably limits the ability to really share and fork dotfiles.
-Dotsys separates these functions so dotfies can be easily managed ,shared shared with everyone, and forked in a more usefull way.
+Dotsys separates these functions so dotfies can be easily managed ,shared with everyone, and forked in a more usefull way.

 Why do i need dotsys if i don't manage my dotfiles as topics ?
 --------------------------------------------------------------